 Though conventional mortgages can be used for owner-occupied homes, they’re also available for second homes and even investment properties.

-Maximum loan amounts for conventional mortgages are as follows:
+Maximum loan amounts for conventional mortgages in 2023 are as follows:

 These are loans issued by banks and other financial institutions, other than Fannie Mae and Freddie Mac.
 They’re sometimes referred to as “non-conforming” because they’re not subject to agency guidelines.
 Instead, those guidelines are set by the lender providing the loan.